 Redscan Managed SOC Services

-Redscan’s Managed SOC is an outsourced service designed to help organisations of all sizes improve their ability to detect and respond to threats at a fraction of the price of building a SOC in-house.
+Redscan’s Managed SOC and Co-Managed SOC are outsourced services designed to help organisations of all sizes improve their ability to detect and respond to threats at a fraction of the price of building a SOC in-house.

 Our CREST accredited, UK-based SOC consists of security analysts, engineers, threat researchers and incident responders who work as a virtual extension of our customers’ in-house teams, managing and monitoring the latest detection technologies to hunt for and eliminate threats in their infancy, 24/7/365.

 One of the main challenges businesses face when seeking to make improvements to cyber security is overcoming the vast expense associated with building and maintaining an in-house CSOC operation.